M0rgho/Blockchain/README.md

 **Messages are signed by SHA256**

 ### Output
-The blockchain writes it content to the standard output.
+The blockchain writes its content to the standard output.

 An example block:
 ```